Blog Layout

 2. Security Deposit Laws

-Security deposits allow a California landlord a sheild themselves against damage from their tenants as directed in the rental agreements and California security deposit laws.
+Security deposits allow a California landlord a sheild themselves against damage from their resident as directed in the rental agreements and California security deposit laws.
 This can include when a months rent is not paid.

 california tenant rights

 For example, the maximum security deposit limit a landlord can ask their tenant, how the landlord should store them and when they should return them.
-A landlord may also make deductions from the security deposit, in the case of rental units damages that exceed those of normal wear and tear.
+A landlord may also make deductions from the security deposit, in the case of housing units damages that exceed those of normal wear and tear.

 3. Warranty of Habitability

 If landlords fail in this crucial responsibility, their tenant may exercise any of their rights.
-These include handling repairs to the rental unit themselves and then deducting from the rent or even providing notice to relevant authorities of the issue.
+These include handling repairs to the housing unit themselves and then deducting from the rent or even providing notice to relevant authorities of the issue.
 Breaking a lease, in this case, would be legal and without consequence for tenants.

 4. Fair Housing Laws